Choosing an Antenna

 One of the first questions new ham operators ask is “Which antenna should I use?”
 Let’s assume that the ham’s first radio is a hand-held (HT).
 These typically include an antenna that fits in the box–the rubber duck.
 First, a bit of advice about which antenna you should not use.

-- The short “rubber-duck” antenna that comes with an HT radio is not a “bad” antenna.
+• The short “rubber-duck” antenna that comes with an HT radio is not a “bad” antenna.
 It can operate satisfactorily in some cases, but its performance will limit the range and clarity of your signal so most hams will replace it almost immediately.

 Not Confucius

-My Anytone 878 uses an SMA Female connector on the radio.
+My Anytone 878 uses an SMA male connector on the radio.
 This means the antennas I bought for my Yaesu HT and Kenwood TH-D74 are not compatible without an adapter–which costs almost as much as a new antenna.

-- As with most hams, we choose the right antenna for the right application.
+• As with most hams, we choose the right antenna for the right application.
 While the stock rubber-duck antenna might have poor performance, it might be the best choice when performance is not an issue but a small antenna foot-print makes more sense.
 For exceptional performance, longer antennas often perform better.
-I’ve tried the 42″ Abbree antenna that folds up either for storage or convenience.
+I’ve tried a 42″ Abbree antenna that folds up either for storage or convenience.
 Yes, while it’s still functional when folded as shown in figure 5, optimal performance (range and clarity of signal) is achieved by fully extending the antenna to full length.
 But then, it’s so long it will poke your eye out so be careful.
 I usually keep mine folded in half until I get so far away from the repeaters that I need the extra range.

 Which is right for you?